umee-network/umee/docs/design_docs/005-liquidation.md

 - Liquidation Incentive (10%)
 - Close Factor (50%)
-  When a borrower is even 0.0001% over their borrow limit, they stand to lose value equal to 50% of their borrowed value in a single liquidation event.
+  When a borrower is even `0.0001%` over their borrow limit, a liquidator can repay `50%` of their borrowed USD value in a single liquidation event, receiving collateral worth `1 + (50% * 10%)` =`55%` of their borrowed value.
+This represents a loss of up to `5%` of the borrower's supplied value at the moment of liquidation.
-  That is, the liquidator liquidates 50% of the borrowed value and receives 5% extra in collateral.

 It should be possible to improve upon this aspect of the system by scaling one of the two parameters shown above, based on how far a borrower is over their borrow limit.